Best TV for a computer monitor in 2023: top televisions for PC and Mac displays

 The big advantage of using a TV is that there's a lot more leeway with sizing.
 Most monitors sit in the 24-32 inch bracket, whereas TVs can come in astronomically larger sizes.
-A bigger screen can be a big help for showcasing your photographic portfolio or showreel to groups of people, or simply getting to see your work up close on a larger scale.
+A bigger screen can be a big help for showcasing your photographic portfolio or showreel to groups of people, or simply getting to see your work up close on a larger scale – with the option to watch TV and film in style the rest of the time, too.

-That said, when using a TV as a computer monitor, you need to keep in mind where you'll be sitting in relation to the screen!
-Sitting on the sofa and balancing a keyboard and mouse on your lap isn't the most ergonomic setup, so we'd really recommend going for a TV that's 50 inches or less.
-This size bracket is much better suited to a closer viewing distance, with the added bonus of increased pixel density compared to larger TVs.
+You need to keep in mind where you'll be sitting in relation to the screen!
+Sitting on the sofa and balancing a keyboard and mouse on your lap isn't the most ergonomic setup, so we'd really recommend going for a TV that's 50 inches or less – or, at the most, 55 inches, which has become the standard television size these days.
+Smaller sizes are much better suited to a closer viewing distance, with the added bonus of increased pixel density compared to larger TVs.

-Any regular gamers will want to make sure their TV has the right specification for handling games well, though – especially given the input delay that a TV's visual processing can cause – otherwise you'll want to stick with the best monitors instead.
+Gamers should be sure their chosen TV come with the right specifications, too.
+TV processing can vastly increase the input delay between your computer's inputs and the action happening onscreen, so you'll want to check that TV's listed input lag (10-15ms or lower is best) and look for a dedicated Game Mode – otherwise you'll want to stick with the best monitors instead.
 But if you're after a versatile screen that doubles as both a home entertainment hub and a large-scale image reel, here are our top recommendations.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.

-The very best TV that can double as a computer monitor
+The best TV for a computer monitor, period

 Specifications